silladgey/blackwater-concert-organizer/README.md

 ### Implementing Option 2 Generating Concert Schedule

 **Step 3.1**

-• Open the file for reading
+-   Open the file for reading
-• Read each line of the file and print to screen
+-   Read each line of the file and print to screen
-• Number each line shown
+-   Number each line shown
-• Close the file
+-   Close the file

 **Step 3.2**

-• Extract the details of each line into an array
+-   Extract the details of each line into an array
-• Print all the elements of the array to the screen
+-   Print all the elements of the array to the screen

 **Step 3.2**

-• Modify so the duration of a performance is stored as an int
+-   Modify so the duration of a performance is stored as an int
-• Add an if statement so a \* appears after the name if duration > 15
+-   Add an if statement so a `*` appears after the name if duration > 15

----

-#### SOFT6018 - Programming Fundamentals

 ##### Patrik Richard Szilagyi, 2020